CodeForPortland/access2justicePDX/content/project/mvp.en.md

 - **Interview** - A process of questions and answers that develops information on a given subject.

-## Epic
+# Epic

-As a *The Commons Law Center* lawyer I want to use a mobile application to make my workload easier and to more effectively managed.
-I would want to access the application and my data on a tablet device.
-One feature I would expect is a series of questions called **an interview**.
-Providing answers will populate variables inside the documents I need filled with values relative to the questions the interview process asks.
-I could then generate **plead papers**, documents and other filled forms in which I need to properly manage a case in a family court, legal process.
-Also in the future I would be able to use the data I stored to further generate other documents I will need.
-When I review the documents generated I can also provide additions, edits, and adjustments to each document independently and save those versions.
-Generating a document I would then be able to share as a **PDF file** that conforms visually to the regulations of the [Appellate Courts Style Guide](https://www.courts.oregon.gov/publications/Documents/UpdatedStyleManual2002.pdf) so that I can submit the proper documentation for a judge  or client to review.
+**The Document Builder.** It will allow a user to provide an interactive guide for interviews to discover the information needed for generating plead documents.
+A user would be an employee at The Commons Law Center that would need to generate documents needed for specific matters.
+Profiles would be able to be used to create PDFs and editable documents that can be shared with the judge or a lawyer for a situational triage.
+It is like The Commons Law Center’s, “Hello”.

 ## Mission Critical Conditions

+### Style Constraints
+We have the freedom to make the numbers on the left of the plead documents to make sense.
+The style needs to be within the constraints described here [Appellate Courts Style Guide](https://www.courts.oregon.gov/publications/Documents/UpdatedStyleManual2002.pdf) so that I can submit the proper documentation for a judge or client to review.

 ### Adjective Refactor